The Noble Ones

 By Sally Mallam

-The Aryans or “Noble Ones” are thought to have remained together on the Caucasian steppes from about 4500 BCE until about 2500 BCE when groups began to migrate.
-Their single language, known by linguists as Proto-Indo-European, evolved into many of the Asiatic and European languages, such as: Sanskrit, Persian, German, Gaelic, Latin, Greek, Russian, and English.
+The Aryans or “Noble Ones” were thought to have remained together on the Caucasian steppes from about 4500 BCE until about 2500 BCE when groups began to migrate.
+Their single language, known by linguists as Proto-Indo-European, evolved into many of the Asiatic and European languages such as Sanskrit, Persian, German, Gaelic, Latin, Greek, Russian, and English.
 The Indo-European language family has the largest number of speakers of all language families as well as the widest dispersion around the world.

 The Aryans had no formal governing structures as far as we know, though each tribe had two groups: the priests, and everyone else, the producers.
 They led peaceful, fairly static, simple lives.
 Karen Armstrong in her book The Great Transformation tells us: “Like other ancient peoples, the Aryans experienced an invisible force within themselves and in everything that they saw, heard, and touched.
 Storms, winds, trees, and rivers were not impersonal, mindless phenomena.
 The Aryans felt an affinity with them, and revered them as divine.
-Humans, deities, animals, plants, and the forces of nature were all manifestations of the same divine “spirit,” which the Avestans called ‘mainyu’ and the Sanskrit-speakers ‘manya’.
+Humans, deities, animals, plants, and the forces of nature “spirit,” which the Avestans called mainyu and the Sanskrit-speakers manya.
 It animated, sustained, and bound them all together.”

 As time went on their beliefs became formalized into a pantheon of gods, with an overall God of the Sky called Dyaus Pitr, creator of the world, until he became too remote and was forgotten in favor of more accessible deities.
 These were easily identified with natural and cosmic forces: the God of the Sun, the Gods of the Earth, the Moon and the Winds.
 Fire, water and the Soul of the Bull were Gods associated with ritual practices and as such were particularly venerated.

 In addition, they had a class of Gods called Ahuras – associated with oaths and promise-keeping.
 The Ahuras originally included a divine power to enforce oaths that later became the responsibility of three main Ahuras: Varuna the guardian of order, Mithra the god of storm, thunder and rain, and Mazda the Lord of justice and wisdom.
-These three Ahuras were assisted by Devas: speech was a Deva – so oaths, once uttered were absolutely binding, lies once told were absolutely evil, the sound of a chant was holy and the act of listening a sacred one bringing the listener nearer to the Gods.
+These three Ahuras were assisted by Devas.
+Speech was a Deva – so oaths, once uttered were absolutely binding and lies once told were absolutely evil.
+The sound of a chant was holy and the act of listening was a sacred act, bringing the listener nearer to the Gods.
 Other Devas were the gods of courage, friendship, glory, and justice.
 In the teachings of Zoroaster, as the beginning of the Axial Age approaches, Ahura Mazda would become a supreme being.

 Daily religious ritual and sacrifice to the gods helped the Aryans maintain productivity, harmony and Rta Asha – a kind of natural law that maintained a cosmic order against Druj – disorder.

-According to the Avesta the earth was created in seven stages: First the sky came into being – this was an inverted bowl of beautiful stone.
+According to the Avesta the earth was created in seven stages.
+First the sky came into being – this was an inverted bowl of beautiful stone.
 Second the water was created at the bottom of the sky shell, and then third, the earth that floated on water.
-To this the gods added one plant, one animal and a bull, and then in the sixth stage, man.
+Fourth, the gods added one plant, fifth, one animal (a bull), and then in the sixth stage, man.
 Fire was added in the seventh stage, pervading the entire world and residing in seen and unseen places.